 Helpful tips & substitutions

-- Chicken breasts may also be used.
-Slice them in half to reduce cooking time; alternatively, add a couple of minutes of browning on each side.
-Use a meat thermometer to measure the internal temperature at the thickest part.
-The temperature of fully cooked chicken should be 74ยฐC / 165ยฐF.
+- Substituting chicken breasts: Chicken breasts work well here too.
+Slice them in half horizontally to reduce cooking time, or allow a couple of extra minutes of browning on each side.
+Always check doneness with a meat thermometer — the internal temperature at the thickest part should reach 74°C / 165°F.

 - Salad.
 Try a traditional Greek peasant salad-horiatiki or a leafy maroulosalata-lettuce salad.